An accredited professional course for aspiring architects

 How are you assessed?

-Most assessment will be via coursework, with a small number of examinations.
+Most assessment will be via coursework, with only one examination in third year.
 You will be given an indication of your progress throughout the year and your design work will be finally assessed at the end of the year when you submit your design portfolio for examination.

 Facilities & Features

 The School of Architecture benefits from dedicated studio spaces.
 These are located in the excellent facilities of the Eldon building designed by Penoyre and Prasad Architects.
 The studios are light and airy containing a Heliodon, dedicated computer, digital projection and large interactive digital display screen facilities.
 The studios are used for teaching and as social learning spaces augmented by extensive breakout gallery spaces.